learndog/wipdots/vim/basic_usage.md

 # Basic Usage Tips

     * The following information is focused on Python (just like the whole vim config)
-    * For the default .vimrc config, Leader is space, and it opens vim-whichkey
+    * For the default .vimrc config, Leader is space, and it opens vim-which-key (which-key on nvim)
     * WARNING: In GCP JupyterLab in a Vertex AI VM, Ctrl-W by default will close the browser tab!!!!
+    * WHY USE THIS?
+       - Works in browser based terminal consoles (like GCP console or VertexAI JupyterLab terminals)
+       - Prevent lost file edits - Network disruptions in GCP JupyterLab cause lost changes on the std editor
+       - Vim everywhere - use in any terminal emulator - one editor builds muscle memory and reduces congnitive load
+       - Vim endures - eg VSCode may look different in the future, and serve MS purposes instead of yours
+       - Plugin Security - optionally review and freeze for full control of what you are running
+       - Customize everything - make the editor work for you
+       - Some downsides... utilitarian UI, learning curve, keystrokes and behavior can be inconsistent or unintuitive, no proprietary lsp (eg MS pylance)

 Open file in vim for editing
 * vim file1 file2 file3 etc for multiple files (in vim use... :edit file)